telerik/reporting-docs/knowledge-base/display-reports-in-maui-blazor-pdf-viewer.md

 ## Description

-The Telerik Reporting engine requires GDI+ (the System.Drawing functionality) that is not available for Android and for non-Windows applications built with .NET 7.
-For that reason, the Telerik Reports cannot be rendered with MAUI.
+The Telerik Reporting engine requires GDI+ (the [System.Drawing](https://learn.microsoft.com/en-us/dotnet/api/system.drawing?view=net-7.0) functionality) that is not available for Android and for non-Windows applications built with .NET 7.
+For that reason, the Telerik Reports cannot be rendered within a .NET MAUI project.
+However, the PDF report documents generated with Telerik Reporting may be previewed in the [Telerik UI for Blazor PDF Viewer](https://docs.telerik.com/blazor-ui/components/pdfviewer/overview).
+The document generated in a Reporting service may be passed to the PDF Viewer through Web requests.